Embracing Mistakes as Learning Opportunities: A Tech Manager's Guide to Growth

 • ✅ Were potential risks assessed and mitigated where possible?

-• ✅ Is there a clear lesson or insight gained from the mistake?
+• ✅ Is there a clear lesson or insight gained?

 • ✅ Can the mistake be turned into an opportunity for improvement?